Dorset's diverse countryside and coastline provide excellent activities and opportunities for exploration on foot, horseback or bike.Read more...

 Acorn Inn 28 Fore St, Evershot DT2 0JW; www.acorn-inn.co.uk.
 This 16th-century coaching inn has a warm and welcoming feel in the main areas but the 10 en-suite rooms are finished in the style of a luxury hotel, which is perhaps unsurprising as it shares the same owners as Summer Lodge.
 In the evenings, guests and locals enjoy the bar and restaurant.
 Reasonably priced.

 Bridge House Hotel 115 East St, Bridport DT6 3LB; www.bridgehousebridport.co.uk.
-A family-run hotel in a Georgian building on the edge of town.
-The 10 en-suite rooms are cosy and full of character.
+A family-run 3-star hotel in a Georgian building on the edge of town.
+10 cosy en-suite rooms.
 Pet-friendly.
+No à la carte restaurant but light meals are available.
 Prices are mid-range.

 Fernhill Hotel Charmouth DT6 6BX; www.fernhill-hotel.co.uk.
-An AA 3-star hotel between Lyme Regis and Charmouth.
-Thoughtfully refurbished, with relaxing public spaces and 10 pretty rooms, including a studio for families.
-Owners Jo and Rob pride themselves on their friendly service and their focus on local and green living, and have won a Green Tourism gold award for their efforts.
+An AA 3-star hotel between Lyme Regis and Charmouth with 10 rooms, including a studio for families.
+It isn’t in a village and there isn’t a great deal within walking distance, so a car is helpful..
+The owners pride themselves on their friendly service and their focus on local and green living, and have won a Green Tourism gold award for their efforts.
 They employ local staff and source local produce for their restaurant.
 There is an emphasis on relaxation and health, with an outdoor pool, holistic therapies and wholesome, homemade food.
 Guests also have access to 36 acres of woodland and fishing ponds.
 Unusually for this area, there is plenty of parking.
-In many ways the hotel exceeds expectations with nice touches like remote control lights and fans in rooms, making it good value for money.

 Hensleigh House Hotel Lower Sea Lane, Charmouth DT6 6LW; www.hensleighhouse.co.uk.
 A small, friendly hotel around 300 yards from Charmouth Beach.
 There are 8 simple but comfortable en-suite rooms and a conservatory restaurant serving breakfast and cream teas.
 The hotel has parking and Lyme Regis is a short bus ride away.
 For the budget-conscious this is a great option.
 Pet friendly.